 Baca joined ABT II in September 2010.
 His repertoire included George Balanchine's Stars and Stripes pas de deux and lead roles in Jerome Robbins' Interplay and Antony Tudor's Continuo.
 Baca also danced in Balanchine's Allegro Brilliante, Aszure Barton's Barbara, Jodie Gates' A Taste of Sweet Velvet and the world premiere of Jessica Lang's Vivacce Motifs.

 Baca joined ABT as an apprentice in May 2011 and became a member of the corps de ballet in December 2011.
-His roles with the Company include Demetrius in The Dream, Officer in Gaîté Parisienne, the Spanish Dance in Alexei Ratmansky’s The Nutcracker, the Spanish Suitor in The Sleeping Beauty, von Rothbart (Ballroom) and Lead Czardas in Swan Lake, Stephano in Alexei Ratmansky’s The Tempest and roles in Aftereffect, Bach Partita, Duets, Raymonda Divertissements and Some Assembly Required, as well as roles in the Company’s full-length ballets.
+His roles with the Company include Demetrius in The Dream, Officer in Gaîté Parisienne, the Spanish Dance in Alexei Ratmansky’s The Nutcracker, the Italian Prince in The Sleeping Beauty, von Rothbart (Ballroom) and Lead Czardas in Swan Lake, Stephano in Alexei Ratmansky’s The Tempest and roles in Aftereffect, Bach Partita, Duets, Raymonda Divertissements and Some Assembly Required.

-Baca created leading role in Liam Scarlett’s With a Chance of Rain.
+Baca created Prince Fortune and a Fairy Cavalier in Alexei Ratmansky's The Sleeping Beauty and a leading role in Liam Scarlett’s With a Chance of Rain.
 He also performed in The Final Frame by Zhong-Jing Fang.

 Mr. Baca's performances at American Ballet Theatre are sponsored by Barbara Scher, in loving memory of her sister, Gayle Jaffe.